Netflix Australia Review: Is the Aussie offering worth it?

 Not the end of the world right?
 One dollar extra at the lowest tier, three dollars extra at the highest.
 Well, that's not how Australia saw it.
 The fact that Netflix lumped in a little extra price increase of their own with the 10% GST charge (the Premium plan came in at 20% more expensive) didn't sit well with Australians, nor did the fact that they were now paying on-par with US subscribers, who have access to a significantly more expansive library.

-I'm happy to hear out anyone's arguments and I ain't no Netflix shill man but I've personally consumed a lot of Netflix Originals over 2017.
-That's not to say Netflix Originals were the créme da le créme of 2017 television, but I sunk enough hours with Wet Hot American Summer: 10 Years Later, Stranger Things Season 3, Black Mirror and much more to justify an extra $12 or $36 for the year.
+I'm happy to hear out anyone's arguments and I ain't no Netflix shill man but I've personally consumed a lot of Netflix Originals.
+That's not to say Netflix Originals are the créme da le créme of television, but I've sunk enough hours with Wet Hot American Summer: 10 Years Later, Stranger Things Season 3, Black Mirror and much more to justify an extra $12 or $36 for the year.

-To compare, Stan's new tiers come in at $10 per month for basic, $12 per month for standard and $15 per month for premium.
-Foxtel Now will set you back $10 per month at its entry-level but jumps up by $10 - $29 per pack if you want anything worth watching.
-Amazon Prime Video is still sitting at US$5.99 per month (AUD$7.60 at the time of writing) because that's about all they can justify with the content library in its current state.
+To compare, Stan's latest tiers come in at $10 per month for basic, $14 per month for standard and $17 per month for premium.
+Foxtel Now will set you back $25 per month at its entry-level packs but can cost you up to $104 per month if you want to add every channel pack available.
+Amazon Prime Video is still sitting at $6.99 per month at the time of writing because that's about all they can justify with the content library in its current state.

 So while Netflix's highest tiers aren't as cheap as Stan's, it does still offer a considerably better service (whereas Foxtel's packages are still a confusing mess and Amazon Prime Video has little to show for the price of admission).

-Look, I'm not going to defend Netflix to my grave, but you have to admit it's made some pretty compelling television shows and movies in 2017 (and a fair few flops too).
-My personal highlights include the animated Castlevania series, a left-of-field idea that paid off in my opinion (even if it was a little too short); the surprisingly solid The Get Down (I'm not normally a musical fan) which was cancelled well before its time; the long-awaited and successful revival of Mystery Science Theatre 3000; the timely and electrifying adaptation of Spike Lee's She's Gotta Have It; and one of the best second seasons ever created with Master of None (which is my personal favourite).
+Look, I'm not going to defend Netflix to my grave, but you have to admit it's made some pretty compelling television shows and movies (and a fair few flops too).
+My personal highlights include the animated Castlevania series, a left-of-field idea that paid off in my opinion (even if it was a little too short); the surprisingly solid The Get Down (I'm not normally a musical fan) which was cancelled well before its time; the long-awaited and successful revival of Mystery Science Theatre 3000; the timely and electrifying adaptation of Spike Lee's She's Gotta Have It; and one of the best second seasons ever created with Master of None.

-The cherry on top was the release of Black Mirror Season 4, which featured some of the best (and maybe one of the worst) episodes the series has ever seen.
-And that's just what I had a chance to watch – by all accounts, Fincher's Mindhunter is well worth a binge, and I'm told I really should have stuck GLOW out.
-I'm nearly out of breath here, but I couldn't talk about content without name dropping three Netflix Original movies that I absolutely adored over 2017: Okja, The Incredible Jessica James and I Don't Feel at Home in this World Anymore.
-These weren't just quality Netflix titles – I'd put them way up there as some of my favourite movies of 2017.
+The cherry on top might be Netflix's revival of Black Mirror , which has featured some of the best (and maybe one of the worst) episodes the series has ever seen.
+And that's just what I've had a chance to watch – by all accounts, Fincher's Mindhunter is well worth a binge, and I'm told I really should have stuck GLOWout.
+I'm nearly out of breath here, but I couldn't talk about content without name dropping three Netflix Original movies that I absolutely adore: Okja, The Incredible Jessica James and I Don't Feel at Home in this World Anymore.
+These aren't just quality Netflix titles – I'd put them way up there as some of my favourite movies of the last few years.
 Period.

-But that's just my opinion, and I could waffle on for 5,000 more words gushing about my favourite television shows and movies of 2017.
+But that's just my opinion, and I could waffle on for 5,000 more words gushing about my favourite television shows and movies.
 We've actually done the research and it looks like Netflix's content library has improved significantly since launch.

 Content total comparison